rdmpage/bibliographic-metadata-json/README.md

 ### Cons
-- not widely used
+- not widely used (yet?)
-- to be useful requires that everyone agrees on the same vocabulary and why to represent identifiers
+- to be useful requires that everyone agrees on the same vocabulary and uses shared identifiers (DOIs and ISSNs make this relatively simple, although representing DOIs is poorly standardised, e.g. doi:, http://dx.doi.org/, https://doi.org/, etc.)